Wyne10/FIM-IntelliJ/README.md

 ## 🔨 FIM-IntelliJ

 This repository is the **IntelliJ part** of the project only.
-For more information about the tool, please visit the [Minecraft Repository]()
+For more information about the tool, please visit the [FIM Minecraft Repository](https://github.com/FishIntegratedMinecraft/FIM-Fabric)

 ## 📃 License